13th-Month Pay Computation: Employee and Employer Quick Guide

 13th-Month Pay Exemptions

-Although the 13th-month salary is mandatory by law, there are companies or agencies exempt from paying this to their employees.
+Although the 13th-month salary is mandatory by law, some companies or agencies are exempt from paying it to their employees.

 Government